gadphly/Swift_blogs/TLSService_API_Proposal.md

 ```
 	///
-	/// Processing on acceptance from a listening socket
+	/// Processing on acceptance from a listening connection
 	///
 	///
 	/// - Parameter IORef:	The connected I/O instance